Snyokabi1/SQL-Evaluated-Project/README.md

 (discuss challenges you faced in the project)

-Not knowing the significance of  missing data values,and their potential impact on the results
+Not knowing the significance of  missing data values,and their potential impact on the results It is also unknown due to lack of contextual preceeding and followingdata, if this data set is within normal expected performance

 ## Future Goals